Campusoft/knowledge_base/cloud/azure/azure.md

 The Azure Command-Line Interface (CLI) is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.
 It allows the execution of commands through a terminal using interactive command-line prompts or a script.

+# Observabilidad

+The first and most important rule of microservice logging is those logs should go to a single place.

+Azure Monitor.

 # Referencias

 ***Build microservices on Azure***